 Talk to your primary care provider if you notice any of the symptoms of PTSD or are concerned that your child is not coping well with the trauma.
 A mental health evaluation for your son or daughter can also be helpful if they are experiencing symptoms.

 Treatments for PTSD include medications and trauma-focused therapies.
-According to the National Center for PTSD, these therapies have the best outcomes:
+The National Center for PTSD recommends these therapies:

 - Prolonged Exposure (PE)